marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 In our case the total area was pretty small indeed, with none of our 7 legs reaching beyond the number 3 grade.
 But hey - at least now we knew that.

-We also listed a few bullets on a post-it, explaining our reasoning behind our grading.
+We also listed a few bullets on a post-it, explaining our reasoning behind each grading.

 ## Where to?